deweb-services/terraform-provider-nodeshift/README.md

 ```

 To make this plugin work locally, after the installation rename the binary file to
-`terraform-provider-dws` and make a file in your `$HOME` directory named `.terraformrc`
+`terraform-provider-nodeshift` and make a file in your `$HOME` directory named `.terraformrc`
 to override the terraform repository with contents like

 ```
 provider_installation {

     dev_overrides {
-        "hashicorp.com/edu/dws" = "%PATH TO $GOBIN%"
+        "hashicorp.com/edu/nodeshift" = "%PATH TO $GOBIN%"
     }

     direct {}